tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 build the nests that hold them where none who like to eat them can get them; and those who have an appetite for eggs try to find them.

-When Unc' Billy Possum suddenly changed the subject by asking Jenny Skunk if she had found any nice fresh eggs lately, he touched a subject very close to Jenny's heart.
+When Uncle Billy Possum suddenly changed the subject by asking Jenny Skunk if she had found any nice fresh eggs lately, he touched a subject very close to Jenny's heart.
 I should have said, rather, her stomach.
 To tell the truth, it was a longing for some eggs that had brought Jenny to